Screeder/SAwareness/README.md

     - Barrier
     - Exhaust
     - Cleanse
     - Smite
   - OffensiveItems
-    - ADItems
+    - ADItems (Uses Blade of the Ruined King, Entropy, Ravenous Hydra, Sword Of The Devine, Tiamat, Youmuu's Ghostblade)
-    - APItems
+    - APItems (Uses Bilgewater Cutlass, Blackfire Torch, Deathfire Grasp, Hextech Gunblade, Twin Shadows)
   - DefensiveItems
-    - SelfShield
+    - SelfShield (Not implemented | Casts a shield for yourself)
-    - Wooglet/Zhonya
+    - Wooglet/Zhonya (Not implemented | Casts it if you get under a specified percent (later maybe before some spells will hit you))
-    - DebuffSlow
+    - DebuffSlow (Not implemented | Casts Randuins if you get in range.)
-    - CleanseSelf
+    - CleanseSelf (Cleanse cc spells from yourself which you defined.)
-    - ShieldBoost
+    - ShieldBoost (Not implemented | )
-    - Mikael
+    - Mikael (Not implemented | Removes debuffs from allies.)
-  - AutoShield
+  - AutoShield (Not implemented | Casts a shield if someone will get dmg.)
-  - AutoPot
+  - AutoPot (Uses auto heal/mana pot (flask etc. included) when a specified percent is reached.)
 - Misc
-  - SkinChanger
+  - SkinChanger (Let's you change the ingame skin.)
-  - SafeMovement
+  - SafeMovement (Blocks movement packets, so other scripts can't spam them.)
   - AutoLevler
     - Priority Mode
-  - MoveToMouse
+  - MoveToMouse (Auto moves to the mouse if activated)
-  - SurrenderVote
+  - SurrenderVote (Shows only in your team who voted yes or no)

 ![Alt text](http://puu.sh/bxW5r/49bb130620.jpg "")